 Following the demands and advice set out in the ‘BIPOC Equity Action Plan’ we are committed to taking the steps necessary for positive change to ensure that BATS becomes a “diverse, equitable and inclusive improvised theater community that fully affirms and celebrates all artists, especially BIPOC artists.”
 We strive to create an anti-racist, healthy creative community that embeds spontaneous and creative risk taking within a safe and inclusive environment for improvisers, staff, coaches, students and audience members, as well as our leadership and board.

-We decided to take a break from regular weekly performances by the main BATS company in August and September to create the space to start the process of building a stronger, more equitable, more inclusive BATS.
+In Summer 2020, we started the process of building a stronger, more equitable, more inclusive BATS.
 We began by having conversations around how we do what we do as a performing company and undertook training to help us prepare to make changes.

 In undertaking this work we uphold the BIPOC coalition’s demands upon Bay Area Theaters to produce strategic actionable plans to confront white supremacy and our process in cultivating an equitable environment. .